citp/privacy-policy-historical/t/ti/tin/tinyprints.com.md

 If you order products or pay for services, we will need your shipping address, billing name and address, as well as your credit card number and expiration date.

-If you tag yourself, friends, or family in pictures, we may use facial recognition technology to help you tag and organize your pictures.
+If you tag yourself, friends, family, or others in pictures, we may use facial recognition technology to help you tag and organize your pictures.
+These tags are based on the information you have provided to us and your recognition of individuals in certain photos.
+Using this information, we may suggest tags for your other photos.
+By using this tagging feature, you consent to receiving these suggestions.
+You, and not Shutterfly, are responsible for any tags you create.

 ## 2\.
 Cookies and Similar Technologies